Day Programs

 Develop social, communication, and life skills in a predictable and supportive environment

-Encourage self-regulation and sensory management through structured breaks and calming spaces
+Encourage self-regulation and sensory management with structured breaks and calming spaces

-Support employment readiness with vocational training and pre-employment programs
+Support employment readiness through vocational training and pre-employment programs

-Foster community engagement by integrating activities that encourage safe and meaningful participation in society
+Foster community engagement by providing opportunities for safe and meaningful participation in society

 Outcomes